WPgenWeakest Precondition Generator

 First Pass

-Another key difference between wp and wpgen is that the formula produced by wpgen no longer refers to program syntax.
-In particular, all program variables involved in a term t appearing in as statement of the form wp t are replaced with Coq variables when computing wpgen t.
-The benefits of eliminating program variables is that formulae produced by wpgen can be manipulated without the need to simplify substitutions of the form subst x v t2.
+Another key difference between wp and wpgen is that the formulae produced by wpgen no longer refer to program syntax.
+In particular, all program variables involved in a term t in a statement of the form wp t Q are replaced with Coq variables when computing wpgen t Q. The benefit of eliminating program variables is that formulae produced by wpgen can be manipulated without the need to simplify substitutions of the form subst x v t2.
 Instead, the beta reduction mechanism of Coq will automatically perform substitutions for Coq variables.

-The reader might have encountered the term "weakest precondition generators" in the past.
-Such generators take as input a program annotated with all function specifications and loop invariants, and produce a set of proof obligations that need to be checked in order to conclude that the code indeed satisfies its logical annotations.
-In contrast, the weakest preconditions computed by wpgen apply to a piece of code coming without any specification or invariant.
+The reader might have encountered the term "weakest precondition generator" in the past.
+Such generators take as input a program annotated with all function specifications and loop invariants and produce a set of proof obligations that need to be checked in order to conclude that the code indeed satisfies its logical annotations.
+In contrast, the weakest preconditions computed by wpgen apply to a piece of code independent of any specification or invariant.
+More precisely, the computation of wpgen t Q treats the postcondition Q as an abstract variable.

-At a high level, the introduction of wpgen is a key ingredient to smoothening the user-experience of conducting interactive proofs in Separation Logic.
+At a high level, wpgen is a key ingredient for smoothing the user experience of conducting interactive proofs in Separation Logic.
+The x-tactics presented in the first two chapters of the course were built on top of wpgen.
 The matter of the present chapter is to show:

-• how to define wpgen t as a recursive function that computes in Coq,
+• how to define wpgen t Q as a recursive function in Coq,

-• how to integrate support for the frame rule in this recursive definition,
+• how to integrate support for the frame rule in this definition,

 • how to carry out practical proofs using wpgen.